asshah4/sympathetc-innervation/drafts/3_draft.md

 The evolutionary purpose of sympathetic outflow to the heart allows for a by-product, the decrease in the VF threshold that is seen with stellate stimulation .
-Its physiologic role however is related to the original "fight or flight" response.
+Its physiologic role however is related to the original “fight or flight” response.
 Studies focused on the stellate ganglia helped to delineate the specific actions the SNS had upon the heart.
-The basic responses of the heart are inotropy (increased "squeeze"), lusitropy (improved relaxation), chronotropy (increased sinoatrial firing), and dromotropy (improved nerve conduction).
+The basic responses of the heart are inotropy (increased “squeeze”), lusitropy (improved relaxation), chronotropy (increased sinoatrial firing), and dromotropy (improved nerve conduction).
 There is an element of handed-ness to the innervation, such that the right and left stellate ganglia have differing effects, in part because of